dykstrom/mazela-man/05-chapter-5/README.md

 In this collision handler we respawn not only the ghost that collided, but _all_ ghosts, making all ghosts return to their original locations.
-Here we get all entities of type GHOST, but there are many more ways to get entities from the game world.
+Here we get all entities of type `GHOST`, but there are many more ways to get entities from the game world.
 For example, you can get the closest entity to a point, or all entities within an area.
 You can also get all entities that satisfy a predicate.
 All depends on the type of game you are working on.